 With our first and secondary sponsors during our wedding in Tagaytay overlooking Taal Lake.
 What a happy day!

 Our town is called Gasan and it is in the province of Marinduque, one of the 7,107 islands of the Philippines.

 The island you can see in the photograph above is Gaspar Island one of the three islands that belong to my town.
-Every summer we go to this island for swimming, snorkelling, barbecues and to have some fun!
+Every summer we go to this island for swimming, snorkeling, barbecues and to have some fun!

 This is the sand bar that you land in as you approach Gaspar Island.
 The water is so clean and clear here as you can see.
-Our little island Marinduque is truly paradise in itself.
-It will always be my home.
+Our little island Marinduque is truly paradise in itself it will always be my home.

 Now about the recipe, Filipinos have a sweet tooth and we always love to eat, too!
 And one of our favorite desserts is Leche Flan (Creme Caramel) – a classic Filipino dessert.
 Traditionally, Leche Flan is steamed but here I am baking it instead so it’s much easier.

 If you like what you see and would like to receive new recipe updates, we’d love you to subscribe to our posts or join our site.
 Needless to say, we’d love you to like us on Facebook and Instagram, too where you can get more recipes and updates.
 Thanks and happy browsing!